There are many, many options when it comes to finding resources to help you figure…

 - learning that measures knowledge, not seat time

-But back to the original question: will competency-based education reduce costs?
+But back to the original question: will competency-based higher education reduce costs?

 Will This Make College Cheaper?